LORD-MicroStrain/mip_sdk/README.md

   * **CV7_INS setup** [[C++](./examples/CV7_INS/CV7_INS_simple_example.cpp)]. <!-- > - Configures a CV7_INS device for typical usage. -->
   * **CV7_INS with UBlox setup** [[C++](./examples/CV7_INS/CV7_INS_simple_ublox_example.cpp)]. <!-- > - Configures a CV7_INS device for typical usage. -->

-You'll need to enable at least one of the communications interfaces in the CMake configuration (see below) to use the examples.
+You'll need to enable at least one of the [communications interfaces](#communications-interfaces) in the CMake configuration to use the examples.

 The examples take two parameters for the device connection:
 * For a serial connection: Port and baudrate.
 Port must start with `/dev/` on Linux or `COM` on Windows.